How Do Neural Networks Estimate Optical Flow? A Neuropsychology-Inspired Study: Model details

 Regarding training, as in \cite{Dosovitskiy2015}, we use the same data augmentation \textit{on both} frames, but we do not use incremental flow and color augmentation \textit{between} frames, since the authors do not specify the parameters of these mechanisms.
 Furthermore, the network is trained for fewer iterations (300K iterations versus 600K iterations) due to limited availability of computational resources.
 Evaluation on the MPI-Sintel \cite{Butler2012} and FlyingChairs \cite{Dosovitskiy2015} datasets shows comparable performance between the slightly modified FlowNetS and the original version, as can be seen in Appendix A.

 The synthetic dataset FlyingChairs \cite{Dosovitskiy2015}, which was used to train the original and our slightly modified FlowNetS, consists of approximately 22k image pairs.
 The image pairs are composed of a varying numbers of chairs and background images from natural scenes.
 Between image pairs, a composition of translation, rotation, and scaling motion is applied.
-The size of the chairs is sampled from a Gaussian with a mean and standard deviation of 200 pixels, clamped between 50 and 640 pixels.
+As stated in the supplementary material of \cite{Dosovitskiy2015}, the size of the chairs\footnote{Note that, in \cite{Dosovitskiy2015}, the authors do not specify how the size of a chair is determined, so there is a certain ambiguity around this parameter.} is sampled from a Gaussian with a mean and standard deviation of 200 pixels, clamped between 50 and 640 pixels.
 Note that the synthetic scenes also contain occlusion.
 Further details about the composition of affine motion can be found in \cite{Dosovitskiy2015}.